Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 The WPA2-enterprise network, with EAP-TLS authentication, uses PKI for certificate-based authentication using a pair of public and private keys.
 What makes it secure is that the private key is always stored in the device, and the public key is issued as a digital certificate with a reputed Certificate Authority signing the certificate.
 Authentication is considered complete only when the public and private key matches.

 SecureW2’s Managed PKI (Public Key Infrastructure) solution simplifies certificate management that includes a Hardware Security Module (HSM) to protect the PKI and ensures that every certificate issued can be trusted.
 Create custom certificate templates and design certificate issuance and enrollment policies to improve network visibility and enhance network security.
-Our industry-best support team can assist you at anytime you need help with any assistance that you may need.
+Our industry best support team can also assist you any time you need help with this process.

-If you’re interested in learning more about the advantages your IT department can experience by using Google Cloud with SecureW2 solutions, contact us and we’d be happy to set up a free trial.
-Or click here to get a pricing estimate for this cost-effective solution.
+If you’re interested in learning more about the advantages your IT department can experience by using Google Cloud with SecureW2 solutions, contact us, and we’d be happy to set up a free trial.
+Click here to get a pricing estimate for this cost-effective solution.